 Yes.
 Limited companies are outside MTD ITSA.
 They file CT600 annually under the corporation tax regime, with the 12-month CT600 filing deadline under Schedule 18 FA 1998 and the 9-months-1-day CT payment deadline under TMA 1970 section 59D (or quarterly instalments for large companies above the £1.5 million augmented-profits threshold, subject to the associated-companies divisor).

-For some landlords, incorporation is an attractive route out of MTD ITSA compliance overhead.
-For others, the cost of incorporation outweighs the saving:
+For some, incorporation is an attractive way out of the MTD ITSA workload.
+For others the cost of incorporating dwarfs the saving:

-For a landlord with phase 3 exposure but a long-term hold strategy and rising profits, the incorporation route may net out positively over a 10-year horizon.
-For a landlord with a single BTL or a short-term holding plan, the SDLT and CGT cost of incorporation typically outweighs the MTD ITSA saving.
-Specialist advice on the full incorporation comparison is essential before treating MTD ITSA as the driver of incorporation.
+If you have phase 3 exposure, a long-term hold and rising profits, incorporation may net out positively over a 10-year horizon.
+If you hold a single BTL or plan to sell before long, the SDLT and CGT cost of incorporating usually swamps the MTD ITSA saving.
+Either way, get specialist advice on the full incorporation comparison before you let MTD ITSA become the reason you incorporate.
+The compliance burden is rarely the right tail to wag the dog.

 The planning runway from today to 6 April 2028

-1. Q4 2026 to Q1 2027: compute the expected 2026/27 qualifying income.
-Where the figure is close to the £20,000 threshold, review the gross-rental computation carefully.
-Consider whether the gross is genuinely above or below the cliff.
+- Q4 2026 to Q1 2027: work out your expected 2026/27 qualifying income.
+If it is close to the £20,000 threshold, check the gross-rental figure carefully and decide whether you are genuinely above or below the cliff.

-2. Q1 to Q3 2027: review software options on the gov.uk Find Software list.
-Shortlist 2 to 3 products that match the landlord's complexity (single BTL, multi-property portfolio, mixed rental and self-employment).
+- Q1 to Q3 2027: review software on the gov.uk Find Software list.
+Shortlist 2 to 3 products that fit your set-up (single BTL, multi-property portfolio, mixed rental and self-employment).

-3. Q2 to Q3 2027: optionally opt in voluntarily to MTD ITSA from 6 April 2027 to pilot the workflow before mandate.
-The voluntary opt-in route is available at gov.uk/guidance/sign-up-as-an-individual-for-making-tax-digital-for-income-tax.
+- Q2 to Q3 2027: optionally opt in voluntarily from 6 April 2027 to pilot the workflow before mandate.
+The voluntary opt-in route is at gov.uk/guidance/sign-up-as-an-individual-for-making-tax-digital-for-income-tax.

-4. Q3 to Q4 2027: if using an accountant, set up the Agent Services Account authorisation.
-Confirm the agent's ASA capability and software compatibility.
+- Q3 to Q4 2027: if you use an accountant, set up the Agent Services Account authorisation and confirm their ASA capability and software compatibility.

-6. Q1 to Q2 2028: file the 2026/27 SA return.
-Confirm the qualifying-income figure and receive the HMRC mandate notice.
-Finalise software setup.
+- Q1 to Q2 2028: file the 2026/27 SA return, confirm the qualifying-income figure, receive the HMRC mandate notice, and finalise your software setup.

-The phase 3 cohort is large and HMRC's processing of mandate notices around January to April 2028 will be busy.
-Landlords who leave software setup, ASA authorisation, or joint-property arithmetic to that window will face a steep first-cycle ramp.
+The phase 3 cohort is huge, and HMRC's processing of mandate notices from January to April 2028 will be busy.
+Leave your software, ASA authorisation or joint-property arithmetic to that window and your first cycle will be a scramble.

-If your property income sits in the £20,000 to £50,000 gross-rental bracket and you would like a steer on whether you are in scope, how the gross-test arithmetic falls out on your specific facts, and what the planning runway looks like for your circumstances, we work with landlords on the MTD ITSA mandate transition from determining-return review through software selection, ASA setup, and first-cycle operational support.
+If your gross rents sit in the £20,000 to £50,000 bracket and you want a clear view of whether you are in scope, how the gross-test arithmetic lands on your own numbers, and what your runway should look like, this is exactly the kind of work we do: we take landlords through the MTD ITSA transition from the determining-return review to software selection, ASA setup, and support through that first quarterly cycle.
+Get the groundwork done early and the mandate becomes a non-event.